apache/thrift/doc/install/windows.md

 ## Windows Setup

 The Thrift environment consists of two main parts: The Thrift compiler EXE and the language-dependent libraries.
 Most of these libraries will require some kind of build and/or installation.
-But regarding the Thrift compiler utility there are a number of different alternatives.
+But regarding the Thrift compiler utility, there are a number of different alternatives.

 The first one of these alternatives is to download the **pre-built Thrift Compiler EXE** and only build the libraries needed from source, following one of the "Setup from source" methods outlined below.

-The other two options are to build the Thrift compiler from source.
+The other two options are to build the Thrift compiler from the source.
 The most recommended way to achieve this is by means of the **Visual Studio C++ build project**.
-Alternatively, the Thrift compiler can also be built via **Cygwin** or **MinGW** build environments, however this method is not only less comfortable, but more time-consuming and requires much more manual effort.
+Alternatively, the Thrift compiler can also be built via **Cygwin** or **MinGW** build environments, however, this method is not only less comfortable, but more time-consuming and requires much more manual effort.

 ## Prebuilt Thrift compiler